trantrungphuc777/trantrungphuc777/README.md

 I take refuge in the Dharma.
 I take refuge in the Sangha.*

-☸ *May wholesome intention and wisdom guide every line of code and every project I create.* ☸
+☸ **May wholesome intention and clear wisdom illuminate every line of code
+and every project I create,
+so that whatever arises from my work
+may bring benefit, peace, and lasting happiness
+to all sentient beings without exception.** ☸

 **My Research Interest**:
 - Outlying Aspect Mining